-- Begin on Hands and Knees. - As you breathe out, walk hands back and lift upper body to kneeling. - As you breathe out, place fists on the base of the back above the hips. - Inhale, lift your heart, looking upward. - Exhale, drop your shoulders down, bending backward gently. - Hold the pose for a few breaths, then gently squeeze the muscles of your belly as you lift upright to kneeling.
+- Begin on Hands and Knees. - As you breathe in, walk your hands back and lift your upper body to a kneeling position. - As you breathe out, place your fists on the base of your back above the hips. - Inhale, lift your heart, looking upward. - Exhale, relax your shoulders, and gently bend backward. - Hold the pose for a few breaths, then gently squeeze the muscles of your belly as you lift upright to kneeling.